SethMMorton/natsort/docs/howitworks.rst

 characters; otherwise, numbers won't be parsed properly.
 Therefore, it must be applied as part of the :func:`coerce_to_int`/:func:`coerce_to_float` functions in a manner similar to :func:`groupletters`.

-As you might have guessed, there is a small problem.
-It turns out the there is a bug in the legacy Python implementation of :func:`locale.strxfrm` that causes it to outright fail for :func:`unicode` input (https://bugs.python.org/issue2481). :func:`locale.strcoll` works, but is intended for use with ``cmp``, which does not exist in current Python implementations.
-Luckily, the :func:`functools.cmp_to_key` function makes :func:`locale.strcoll` behave like :func:`locale.strxfrm`.

 Handling Broken Locale On OSX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~